Gorshin FInancial Group Inc

 Because we are living longer, new mortality tables are showing retirees are expected to live longer, raise pension plans’ liabilities, forcing companies to set aside more money to meet them.

-Combine living longer, and the current low-interest rates we are facing, and future obligations in pension plans become extreme.
+Combine living longer, the current low-interest rates we are facing, and future obligations in pension plans become extreme.
 Extreme to the point that asking a bankruptcy judge to lower future obligations becomes a way of life for many businesses.

 Contributing to an employee’s 401(k) is a future known number for a company, a sure-fire way of knowing exactly what the liability is — a fully contained number, an obligation that can be built into the cost of the products sold.